Timhot3p/coding-assignment-tg/README.md

 5. Run the project by running [`npm run dev`](https://nextjs.org/docs/app/api-reference/next-cli#development) in the terminal.
 Changes in the code will be automatically applied.
 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## First Steps

+1. Create a new Git branch for you changes.
+You can do so by running `git checkout -b <branch-name>` in the terminal.

 ## Need help?

 As long as you keep the terminal open after running `npm run dev`, the website under [http://localhost:3000](http://localhost:3000) will automatically update when you make changes to the code.
 If you want to stop the development server, you can do so by pressing `CTRL + C` in the terminal.
 If you want to start the development server again, you can do so by running `npm run dev` again.